 - The owner's attitude and approach to owning a dog;

 - The child's capacity to live in a household where there is a dog.

-Such assessments, which should be evidence - based as far as possible, will be vital when Fostering and Adoption Panels consider the applications of foster carers or prospective adopters, and, in the case of adoption, the suitability of a proposed match.
+Such assessments, which should be evidence - based as far as possible, will be vital when Fostering Panels consider the applications from foster carers.

 They will also be important in terms of enabling a child's social worker to consider the appropriateness of placing a child in a household were there is a dog.

 Appendix A: What is a Banned Dog?

 The following information is taken from GOV.UK, Controlling your dog in public.